Guidance to support schools and colleges.

 Tackling the problems young carers face is not only good for vulnerable young people and their families – it could also be good for schools and colleges; reducing unexplained absence, improving behaviour and the setting’s performance.

 - identifying young carers in their school community

 - working alongside other agencies to provide access to assessment and relevant services

-- developing whole school or college policies and working practices in their setting that promote the health and wellbeing, child development, educational achievement and transition into adulthood of young carers
+- developing whole school or college policies and working practices in their setting that promote health and wellbeing, child development, educational achievement and transition into adulthood of young carers.

-Derbyshire Young Carers’ Service provides support to Young Carers across the county.
-Young Carers services are provided by Derbyshire Carers Association.
-Following a referral, a young carer will receive a family assessment and then be given access to one to one support, groups and activities.
-Support is also available for schools, through training, awareness raising and guidance with supporting young carers.
-The Young Adult Carer Service supports Carers aged 18 - 25 with the transition to Adult Carer Services.
+Following a referral, a young carer will receive a family assessment and then be given access to one-to-one support, groups and activities.
+Free support is also available for schools, through training, awareness raising and guidance with supporting young carers, and increasing the number of young carers identified by schools.
+The Young Adult Carer Service supports carers aged 18 - 25 with the transition to Adult Carer Services.

 The Young Carers Service team will link with the child's school and may visit them during the school day.
 The team is recruited in line with safer recruitment policies and Keeping Children Safe in Education (KCSIE) guidance has been followed.
 Derbyshire County Council has validated the organisation to supply this service on their behalf.

 Information about your rights as a young carer can be found on the NHS website.

 Please contact Derbyshire Carers Association for further information,